idos-network/idos-sdk-kotlin/ARCHITECTURE.md

 ```

 ### iOS Compatibility
-All errors extend `Exception` to work with Kotlin/Native's exception model. iOS wrapper can be added in `iosMain/` if needed.
+All errors extend `Exception` and are automatically converted to Swift errors by SKIE.
+The `@Throws` annotation ensures proper Swift error handling with do-try-catch.

 ---